semgrep/semgrep-docs/docs/managing-findings.md

 # Findings

-A finding is the core unit of Semgrep's analysis.
+A finding is the core result of Semgrep's analysis.
 Findings are generated when a Semgrep rule matches a piece of code.
-After matching, a finding can make its way through 3 parts of the Semgrep ecosystem: [`semgrep`](https://github.com/returntocorp/semgrep), [`semgrep-action`](https://github.com/returntocorp/semgrep-action), and [semgrep.dev](https://semgrep.dev/).
+After matching, a finding can make its way through 3 parts of the Semgrep ecosystem: [`semgrep`](https://github.com/returntocorp/semgrep), [`Semgrep Action`](https://github.com/returntocorp/semgrep-action), and [Semgrep App](https://semgrep.dev/).

 ## Semgrep CLI

-Semgrep CLI findings are a specific rule matching a piece of code.
+Semgrep CLI findings are produced by a specific rule matching a piece of code.
 Multiple rules can match the same piece of code, even if they are effectively the same rule.
 For example, consider the following rule and code snippet:

 ```
 rules: